Wannabe-King/QuikPick/README.md

 # QuikPick

 QuikPick is your go-to app for making quick and effortless decisions.
 When you're faced with choices and can't decide, let QuikPick do the work for you.
-It's your personal decision-making assistant, always at your fingertips.
+It's your personal decision-making assistant, always at your fingertips.😎😎

 ## Features added
 - Custom Options by User